One Man's Meet

 “If they don’t have money in New York City … where the hell will they have money?”
 Pigeon wants to know losing his “poor man’s rhetoric.”

 “I’m going on a job interview.
 This is why I need the shine.
 I hear that there is money in California.
 I’m down to my last eighty-five cents.
 But, if you give me your address I will send you and your family a ticket when I get established.
 I’m sure they’re hurting for qualified dentist in California.”
-Gilbert offered.
+Gilbert offers.

 “And what makes you think that I’m so qualified?”
 Pigeon inquires.